-The Borrower notes that in all of the cases listed in the six bullet points above, the filings were timely made by the Borrower with the Dissemination Agent but were delinquently posted by the dissemination Agent.
+The Borrower notes that in all of the cases listed in the bullet points above, the filings were timely made by the Borrower with the Dissemination Agent but were delinquently posted by the dissemination Agent.

-The 2013 Continuing Disclosure Agreement requires the filing of monthly construction progress reports.
+The 2013 Continuing Disclosure Agreement and 2017 Continuing Disclosure Agreements require the filing of monthly construction progress reports.
 No such reports have been filed by the Borrower; provided, however that Bondholders were provided with such reports directly.

-The Borrower notes that the pursuant to the 2011 Continuing Disclosure Agreement and the 2013 Continuing Disclosure Agreement, failure to file quarterly unaudited financial statements and pursuant to the 2013 Continuing Disclosure Agreement, failure to file monthly construction progress reports, do not necessitate the filing of event notices, because such obligations are contractual obligations of the Borrower not required under the Rule.
+The Borrower notes that the pursuant to the Continuing Disclosure Agreements, failure to file quarterly unaudited financial statements and pursuant to the 2013 Continuing Disclosure Agreement and 2017 Continuing Disclosure Agreement, failure to file monthly construction progress reports, do not necessitate the filing of event notices, because such obligations are contractual obligations of the Borrower not required under the Rule.

-The Borrower (with assistance from the Dissemination Agent has reviewed its continuing disclosure processes and procedures, including through conducting discussions with the Dissemination Agent regarding the requirements of the 2011 Continuing Disclosure Agreement and the 2013 Continuing Disclosure Agreement.
+The Borrower (with assistance from the Dissemination Agent has reviewed its continuing disclosure processes and procedures, including through conducting discussions with the Dissemination Agent regarding the requirements of the Continuing Disclosure Agreements.
 Other than as described above, the Borrower has not failed to comply in all material respects in the previous five years with any previous undertakings required by the Rule.